sina3/Concentration/README.md

 # Concentration

-This is the first demo project from the [CS193p](https://web.stanford.edu/class/cs193p/cgi-bin/drupal/) course "Developing Apps for iOS" at Stanford taught by *Paul Hegarty*.
+This is the first demo project from the [CS193p](https://web.stanford.edu/class/cs193p/cgi-bin/drupal/) course "Developing Apps for iOS" at Stanford taught by *Paul Hegarty* in Fall 2017.

 This app is a well-known memory game where you have to remember card locations to match the pairs.